aherbert/gdsc-smlm/docs/model_plugins.rst

 Analysis
 ~~~~~~~~

 The ``Doublet Analysis`` plugin fits a subset of the candidate spots identified in the benchmark image by the ``Filter Spot Data`` plugin.
-Localisation are assigned to their nearest spot candidate.
+Localisations are assigned to their nearest spot candidate.
 Their is no distance threshold but the localisation must be within the fit window that will be used when fitting the candidate, i.e could this localisation be fit by the candidate spot.
 All candidates that match one or more localisations are processed using the fitting routine since these have the possibility of being a doublet (a match to two localisations).
 Candidates that do not match any localisations are ignored, simplifying analysis; these are results that should be eliminated as a single fit by a good results filter preventing them from entering doublet fitting.

 Optionally any spot candidate that has a neighbour spot candidate in the fit window can be ignored.
 This is a situation where the fitting algorithm could be set to fit multiple peaks, which is the preferred option to a guess between a single or doublet fit.